-TFSA Contribution Limit
+TFSA Contribution Limits and Room

 Reading up on personal finance?
 Looking for ways to maximize your savings and investments?
 Instantly compare the best accounts in Canada and boost your ROI.let’s get started!

 The annual TFSA contribution limit is the maximum amount you’re allowed to contribute to your TFSA in a given year.
 If you go over this ceiling, you’ll be subject to a 1% penalty fee from the Canada Revenue Agency.
 While there is no restriction to how many TFSAs you can open, your total contributions between all of them during the year must not exceed your allowable limit.

 When the TFSA was introduced in 2009, the contribution limit was $5,000.
 This table shows the annual contribution limits from 2009 onwards (or, you can use our handy TFSA calculator to instantly determine your personal contribution limit):

 In recent years, the Tax-Free Savings Account (TFSA) has become an essential tool for Canadians looking to grow their savings tax-free.
 For 2024, the Canada Revenue Agency (CRA) has officially raised the TFSA contribution limit to $7,000.
 This increase comes in response to the ongoing rise in inflation, making it difficult for Canadians to save effectively.

 In 2023, Canadians saw a significant bump in the TFSA contribution limit, going from $6,000 to $6,500 - an 8.3% increase.
 This was a welcome change for many individuals who use TFSAs to grow their savings tax-free.